kimschles/quickleft-way/agile-cheatsheet.md

 The inception  meeting should include an expansive process, where you work together to discover their needs, and identify many things that _could_ be built.
 This should be followed by a contractive process, in which you work together to whittle down the ideas you've come up with into a set of features that can actually be completed.
 This initial release can be thought of as a _minimal viable product_ (MVP).

-Ideally, you should come out this meeting with the full scope of the project expressed in Sprint.ly or the client's tracking software as high level user stories.
+Ideally, you should come out this meeting with the full scope of the project expressed in the backlog as high level user stories.
 The client and QL should also be in agreement about the features that we are expecting to complete during the engagement.

 User stories should be estimated and prioritized to allow you and the client to agree on timelines and milestones.